GarrickZ2/Image-Denoising/README.md

 4. We fine-tuned the restormer and successfully improve the performance.
 We proved that our assumption of lack data training and our data augmentation method is valid.

 ## References
-[1] Zamir, Syed Waqas, et al. "Restormer: Efficient Transformer for High-Resolution Image Restoration." arXiv preprint arXiv:2111.09881 (2021).
+[1] Abdelhamed, A., Lin, S., & Brown, M. S. (2018).
+A high-quality denoising dataset for smartphone cameras.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 1692-1700).

+[2] Plotz, T., & Roth, S. (2017).
+Benchmarking denoising algorithms with real photographs.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1586-1595).

+[3] Zamir, S. W., Arora, A., Khan, S., Hayat, M., Khan, F. S., Yang, M. H., & Shao, L. (2020).
+Cycleisp: Real image restoration via improved data synthesis.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2696-2705).

+[4] Brooks, T., Mildenhall, B., Xue, T., Chen, J., Sharlet, D., & Barron, J. T. (2019).
+Unprocessing images for learned raw denoising.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 11036-11045).

-[2] Cai, Yuanhao, et al. "Learning to generate realistic noisy images via pixel-level noise-aware adversarial training."
-Advances in Neural Information Processing Systems 34 (2021).
+[5] Cai, Y., Hu, X., Wang, H., Zhang, Y., Pfister, H., & Wei, D. (2021).
+Learning to generate realistic noisy images via pixel-level noise-aware adversarial training.
+Advances in Neural Information Processing Systems, 34.

-[3] Anwar, Saeed, and Nick Barnes.
+[6] Anwar, Saeed, and Nick Barnes.
 "Real image denoising with feature attention."
 Proceedings of the IEEE/CVF international conference on computer vision.
 2019.